The supply of residential accommodation in a dwelling is exempt from GST.

 Buying tokens, stamps and vouchers can be claimed as an expense when they are acquired, according to your accounting basis.

 A petrol station owner sells an oil company's $20 petrol voucher to a customer.
-The petrol station owner collects the $20 on behalf of the oil company, and forwards that money to the oil company.
+The petrol station owner collects the $20 for the oil company, and forwards the money to the oil company.

 The customer gives the voucher to a friend who buys petrol at another petrol station.
 Here, there is an agreement between the petrol stations to return the GST on redemption of the voucher.
 The second petrol station tells the oil company they have sold petrol (goods) in exchange for a $20 petrol voucher.

-The oil company reimburses the second petrol station owner for the sale, who then accounts for the GST on the $20 by including the total amount of the sale in Box 5 of their GST return.
+The oil company reimburses the second petrol station owner for the sale, who then accounts for the GST on the $20 by including the total amount of the sale in their GST return.